-Val, artist Valérie Goutard’s born in 1967, lived her youth and adolescence shuttling between South America, Africa, Europe and France where she was born.
-Val comes upon sculpture for the first time in 2001.
-Her fingers and the materials have guided the artist ever since in the accomplishment of her artistic work.
-Val follows her inner journey, immerses herself in the observation of nature in listening to her intuition.
+Valérie Goutard, known simply as Val was born in France in 1967, and lived her adolescence shuttling between South America, Africa, Europe and France.
+Val came upon sculpture for the first time in 2001.
+Her fingers and materials guided the artist’s accomplishments ever since.
+Val was in tune with her inner journey, immersing herself in the observation of nature and listening to her intuition.

-In 2004, Val settled in Asia and discovered the traditional know-how of bronze alongside the best Thai foundries.
-She established her workshop in Bangkok, where she worked surrounded by her team, who assisted her in creating her sculptures.
-Over the years, these have taken on monumental proportions.
-In April 2004, she exhibited for the first time in Bangkok where her works have been on permanent display in galleries since 2005.
-Val’s sculptures travel across Asia, from Hong Kong to Singapore, Shanghai to Taiwan.
-Her noted participation at the Shanghai Art Fair 2010, together with the unveiling of a monumental sculpture named Urban Life as part of the Jing’An International Sculpture Project, established Val’s reputation amongst renowned sculptors.
+In 2004, Val settled in Asia and discovered the traditional craft of bronze work in the best Thai foundries.
+She established her workshop in Bangkok where she worked with a team that assisted her in creating her impressive sculptures.
+Over the years, her work has taken on monumental proportions.
+In April, 2004 she exhibited for the first time in Bangkok and since 2005, her work has been permanently displayed in galleries.
+Val’s sculptures travel across Asia, from Hong Kong to Singapore to Shanghai to Taiwan.
+Her noted participation at the Shanghai Art Fair 2010, together with the unveiling of a monumental sculpture named Urban Life as part of the Jing’An International Sculpture Project, firmly established Val’s reputation amongst renowned sculptors.

 In March – April 2016, the exhibition “Val – Anatomy of a creative path” was transferred from a unique solo exhibition to the museum of the Chinese Academy of Art (CAFA).
 Two of her sculptures have been acquired by the museum for its permanent collection.

-In April this year, Val also installed three sculptures made of concrete, bronze and coral in an underwater site on Koh Tao Island in Thailand.
-This artistic and ecological project, called Ocean Utopia, is a first of its kind, as coral becomes part of the creation.
+In April 2016, Val also installed three sculptures made of concrete, bronze and coral in an underwater site on Koh Tao Island in Thailand.
+This artistic and ecological project, called Ocean Utopia, is a first of its kind in its utilization of coral.

-In October 2016, Val passed away from a tragic road accident in Thailand.
-A few days before, she had just finished the monumental sculpture project to be installed in Taiwan.
-November 5th, her exhibition titled Tenth eonian initiative presenting her unique collection of works marrying Murano glass and bronze was such a grand success that on opening night, the collection sold out.
+In October 2016, Val tragically passed away from a road accident in Thailand.
+A few days earlier, she had finished the monumental sculptural project to be installed in Taiwan.
+On November 5th, her exhibition titled Tenth Eonian Initiative, presenting her unique collection of works marrying Murano glass and bronze, proved a grand success and the collection was sold out on opening night.

-Val’s work has been collected all over Asia, USA, UK, France, Belgium, and Netherlands for many years with great acclamation.
-It is Simard Bilodeau Contemporary that she has chosen earlier in 2016 to officially introduce her body of works in North America.
-It is a privilege for both Simard and Bilodeau to offer her exceptional collection of sculptures.
-Her legacy is being carried in each of her artworks, imprinted by her talent, her authenticity and her serenity forever.
+Val’s work has been collected globally and with great praise and acclamation.
+Before she passed away, Val chose Simard Bilodeau Contemporary to officially introduce her body of work to North America.
+Her legacy is carried in each of her artworks, forever imprinted by her talent, authenticity, and serenity.